nsidc/granule-metgen/README.md

  OC = Optional configuration attributes that can be included in an .ini file to facilitate "nearly" compliant netCDF files to be run with MetGenC without premet/spatial files.
-Below, under Running MetGenC: Its Commands In-depth in the Init section, see: [Required and Optional Configuration Elements](#required-and-optional-configuration-elements)
+Below, under Running MetGenC: Its Commands In-depth in the Init section, see: [Optional Configuration Elements](#optional-configuration-elements)

  P = Premet file attributes that may be specified in a premet file; when used, a `premet_dir`path must be defined in the .ini file.